muhadif/sprt/README.md

 If lyrics are not found for a track:
 - The track may not have lyrics available in the lrclib.net database
 - Check if the artist and track names are correct

+### UI Configuration

+If you want to customize the UI appearance:
+- Edit the configuration file at `~/.sprt/ui_config.json`
+- You can change colors, enable/disable animations, and adjust other display settings
+- See [LYRICS.md](LYRICS.md) for detailed configuration options

 ## Linux Desktop Integration